$l^p$ decoupling for restricted $k$-broadness: Passing regular norm to its higher-order broad part

 0

 In this section, we get the restricted $k$-broad parts $(k=2,\cdots,m)$ as the error terms going from regular $L^p$-norm to its $(m+1)$-broad part (see Lemma \ref{lem-rec}).
-The argument used here is similar to Bourgain-Guth multilinear method in \cite{BG}.
+The argument used here is in the same spirit as Bourgain-Guth multilinear method in \cite{BG}.